SimJeg/balaitous/README.md

 It was trained on 2,000 patients from  the public [STOIC database](https://pubs.rsna.org/doi/10.1148/radiol.2021210384) and achieved the best performance on an hold-out validation dataset of 800 patients during qualification phase of the [STOIC-2021 challenge](https://stoic2021.grand-challenge.org/) (see [leaderboard](https://stoic2021.grand-challenge.org/evaluation/quallification-last-submission/leaderboard/)).

+The model can also be used directly for inference on the grand-challenge website at this [link](https://grand-challenge.org/algorithms/logistic-regression/).

 ## Installation